-The purpose of this grant program is to assist eligible entities with completing or updating asset management plans for wastewater, drinking water, stormwater utilities or any combination of the three.
+The purpose of this grant program is to assist eligible entities with completing, updating or implementing an asset management program for wastewater, drinking water, stormwater utilities or any combination of the three.
 Additionally, the program is aimed at assisting eligible entities with meeting federally required Fiscal Sustainability Planning.

 - Improve upon existing maintenance practices to ensure the regular replacement of mechanical systems prior to failure.